Maria Rye opens law stationer’s office

 Averill Deverell was called on the same day, making headlines in Dublin, New York, London, and India.

-Helena Normanton first woman to join the Bar.
+Helena Normanton first woman to practise as a barrister

 Called to the bar in November 1922, she was just a few months after Ivy Williams, and joined Middle Temple.
 She went on to be the first female counsel in cases in the High Court of Justice, also in 1922, and the first woman to obtain a divorce for a client.